swaptacular/swpt_accounts/protocol.rst

   fields MUST be set so as to inform the client (the coordinator) for the worst possible scenario.

-.. [#demurrage-rate] The value of ``demurrage_rate`` SHOULD reflect the most negative interest rate that is possible to occur on the sender' account.
+.. [#demurrage-rate] The value of ``demurrage_rate`` reflects the most negative interest rate that is possible to occur on the sender' account.
 (Note that the interest rate on the sender's account can change significantly between the transfer's preparation and the transfer's commit.)

 .. [#gratis-period] The value of ``gratis_period`` SHOULD be chosen so as to allow clients to easily zero out their accounts, even when the